lohedges/slsm/README.md

 ```

 By default, the library installs to `/usr/local`.
 Therefore, you may need admin
-priveleges for the final `make install` step above.
+privileges for the final `make install` step above.
 An alternative is to change
 the install location:

 ```bash